kubedb/docs/docs/guides/postgres/monitoring/grafana-dashboard.md

   --set kubedb-metrics.enabled=true
   ```

-  `kubedb-metrics` creates `MetricsConfiguration` objects for each database type, which Panopticon (Step 2) uses to expose metrics to Prometheus.
+  `kubedb-metrics` creates `MetricsConfiguration` objects for each database type, which Panopticon (see [Configuration](/docs/guides/postgres/monitoring/using-prometheus-operator.md#configuration)) uses to expose metrics to Prometheus.

 - To keep monitoring resources isolated, we use a separate `monitoring` namespace and deploy the database in the `demo` namespace.